optospinlab/modularControl/README.md

  * e.g. in the diamond room, run `mcDiamond`.

 ## Modularity
-`modularControl` is, as the name suggests, meant to be a modular and versitile solution to data aquisition in MATLAB.
+`modularControl` is, as the name suggests, meant to be a modular and versitile solution to data acquisition in MATLAB.

 #### Background
 There are two concepts that we first must introduce: behavior and identity.